ColinJ69/FiguringOutNameChange/README.md

   .Games page, which users can test their knowledge on water quality issues;

-  .Interactive maps page, featuring maps made using leaflet, as well a tool to test if you're private well is likely polluted with PFAS;
+  .Interactive maps page, featuring maps made using leaflet, as well a tool to test if your private well is likely polluted with PFAS;

   .Take action page, where users can participate in local conferences and contact their representatives;